Wealthify doesn't support your browser

 There are ways to manage your investment risk

 One thing you could do is diversify your plan.
-By this we mean buying lots of different investment types (shares, bonds, and property) and investing in various markets across the globe, that way poorly performing investments should be balanced out by others doing well, and the likelihood of losing everything should decrease.
+By this we mean buying lots of different investment types (shares, bonds, and property) and investing in various markets across the globe, that way poorly performing investments could be balanced out by others doing well, and the likelihood of losing everything could decrease.

 Another way to mitigate risk is to think for the long-term.
 Many studies show that the longer you hold onto your investments, the better chance you have to make a gain.
-Take people who invested in the FTSE 100 between 1984 and 2020.
-Everybody who stuck with their investments for any 10-year period have had an 89% chance of making a positive return – not bad!4
+Take people who invested in the FTSE 100 from 1984.
+As of 2022, everybody who stuck with their investments for any 10-year period have had an 88% chance of making a positive return – not bad!However, do keep in mind that past results are not an indicator of future performance.

 You don’t have to do it all by yourself

-As a woman, life can be very busy - between work, chores, and hobbies, it’s not always easy to find time to sort out your finances.
-But you know what?
-You don’t have to do it on your own!
-With digital investment platforms, like Wealthify, everything is done for you.
-Well, you still get to choose how much to invest and the risk level you’re comfortable with.
-But you don’t have to worry too much about the hard bit as the investing will be done for you, meaning you have more time to do what you enjoy.
+Okay, well you still get to choose how much to invest and the risk level you’re comfortable with, but you don’t have to worry too much about the hard bit as the investing will be done for you, meaning you have more time to do what you enjoy.

 References: